1880akshay/hackwebers2020/README.md

 # hackwebers2020
 My submission for HackWebers 2020

+PS-5: Develop a web/Android edutech marketplace where different creators can upload their courses which can be accessed by the registered students only.

 Made with :heart: by Akshay Jain, IIT Kharagpur

 This repository contains frontend, backend and the database required for the app.